bongardino/doorbell/README.md

 Program the button
 https://gist.github.com/bongardino/2a3f9aec5bae606a4cb4d42f9307e5a2

+## Configure the PI
-edit `/etc/xdg/openbox/lxde-pi-rc.xml` - you're not supposed to but whatever
+edit `/etc/xdg/openbox/lxde-pi-rc.xml` - you're not supposed to but whatever we've already wandered far from 'best practices'

 add this to the <keyboard> section
 ```